What Are Prime Numbers?

-If you didn't have access to the handy prime factorization calculator below, the manual primes factorization of a number can be tedious and time consuming.
+If you didn't have access to the handy prime factorization web app on this site, the manual primes factorization of a number can be tedious and time-consuming.

 To illustrate the manual primes factoring of say, the number 24, you will first need a prime numbers list to refer to.
 Here is a list of all primes under 100:

 Next, using upside-down long division and starting with the smallest of the primes and working your way up, you begin a series of divisions until the quotient is equal to 1, like this:

 Prime Factorization of 24 = 2 x 2 x 2 x 3